Nissan Leaf hatchback - Interior & comfort

 Nissan Leaf dashboard

 Quality is slightly mixed, because while some of the plastics covering the dashboard and doors look a bit cheap, and many of the switches also lack flair, the interior still feels very well put-together.
 It's disappointing that some of these cheap-feeling plastics are the points you'll frequently touch too.
-But while it might not scream premium like a BMW i3, it should be well-suited to shrugging off family life.
+But while it might not scream premium like a Polestar 2, it should be well-suited to shrugging off family life.

 One of the most noticeable changes from models like the Nissan Qashqai sits within the instrument cluster, where a traditional speedometer is flanked by a large digital display.
 This can provide quick access to information about battery life, safety features, media and sat-nav.